 R.I.P.
-MS Paint (1985-2017)
+MS Paint (1985–2017)

 Microsoft did not immediately respond to a request for comment.

-For those of us who grew up using it, MS Paint was a way to make shitty drawings; something we’d fool around with back in the mid-nineties but haven’t thought about much lately.
+For those of us who grew up using it, MS Paint was a way to make shitty drawings; something we’d fool around with back in the mid-1990s but haven’t thought about much lately.
 But for professional designers, MS Paint was often the first tool they used to do the work that eventually became their passion and career.
 We asked BuzzFeed’s designers — people from across our editorial, technical, advertising, and design teams — to tell us what they remember about MS Paint.

 Katie Notopoulos is a senior editor for BuzzFeed News and is based in New York.
 Notopoulos writes about tech and internet culture is cohost of the Internet Explorer podcast.